sreeram2022/sreeram2022/README.md

  Hi there 👋
-- 🔭 I’m currently working on dynamic programming.
+- 🔭 I’m currently working on Deep learning.
-- 🌱 I’m currently learning data structures.
+- 🌱 I’m currently learning algorithms.
 - 👯 I’m looking to collaborate on any python based project.
-- 🤔 I’m looking for help with dynamic programming.
+- 🤔 I’m looking for help with unsupervised learning in ML.
 - 💬 Ask me about any tech related stuff.
 - 📫 How to reach me: Mail: pvsreeram1@gmail.com
 - 😄 Pronouns: He/His